Andrew-Rose1/Algorithmic-Trading-Bot/README.md

     stock = Stock("SPY", 'SMART', 'USD')

+Lastly, you need to choose your strategy.
+There are a number of predefined strategies, all sperated into their own functions.
+You will call the chosen strategy function at line 147 in backtesting.py, and line 91 in liveBot.py.

+Here is an example code snippet of a strategy being called (from backtesting.py):

+    self.backTesting_breakout(self.bars[b], self.highToCheck2)

 You can now run either liveBot.py or backtesting.py just as you would any other python file, with no additional arguemnts.

 ### Backtesting Bot